Standing Rules of Graduate Council

 All Standing Committees must be chaired by Elected Members (i.e., Graduate Faculty) of Graduate Council.
 The other appointed members of the committees should be representatives of the graduate community and need not be members of the Graduate Council.

 All committee positions, except those of the Committee on Committees and Procedures, are tenable for one year, from the first meeting of the fall semester in a given year to the first meeting of the fall semester of the next year.
-Positions on the Committees and Procedures are tenable for two years.
+Positions on the Committees and Procedures are tenable for two years, with the exception of the graduate student member, who will serve a one-year term.
 No member of a given committee may serve longer than four consecutive years.
 Exceptions may be approved by the Graduate Council.

 Standing Committees of the Graduate Council: